Coronavirus - FAQs

 Due to my type of occupation I cannot work from home and because of the impact of Covid-19 must drive to my work - do I need to extend my cover?

-No. If you now need to drive to your workplace, your insurance cover is still valid.
-You don’t need to contact us to change or extend your cover.Back to top
+If you need to drive to a single place of work and you have commuting cover, your insurance cover is still valid.
+If you don’t have cover for commuting, you will need to contact us to update your cover.Back to top

 I’m a key worker and I’m now using my vehicle for work purposes – do I need to extend my motor insurance cover?

-I’m worried that I might not be able to continue making payments – can you help?
+I'm worried that I might not be able to continue to make my payments – can you help?

 Yes, we’re here to help.
-We’re aware that there may be an impact on people’s livelihoods due to COVID-19.
-If you think you may be unable to maintain your regular policy payments, please contact us as soon as possible.
+We’re aware that there may be an impact on people’s livelihoods due to Covid-19.
+If you think you may be unable to maintain your regular policy payments, please contact us as soon as possible on 0344 209 0476.
+Our opening hours are Monday-Friday 8am-8pm, Saturday 9am-5pm, Sundays – closed, Bank Holidays 9am-5pm.

 We have specialists on hand who can discuss your individual circumstances and agree how we can help with your financial situation.
 There are several ways we may be able to help including; moving your payment dates, agreeing partial payments or payment holidays in the short term and removing any fees applied to your policy.